ASTRONOMY: August 28 – Dec 9, 2013

 Formal lab reports are required for each of the labs performed in the laboratory.
 A lab report will be accepted only if the student does the experiment.
 These reports will be collected and graded.
 If not submitted on the required time, points will be taken off.
 The average grade of the reports will count for the 10% of the final course grade.

-Lab report format: OBJECTIVE, (2 or 3 sentences), DATA, (in tables), and DATA ANALYSIS, (which among other things includes graphs and the answers to questions).
-The CONCLUSION of the lab must be written at the end.
-A straight edge and protractor for use in preparing formal laboratory reports is required, or alternatively but optionally, the reports may be prepared with the help of various computer software such as Quattro Pro or Excel.
+Lab report format: OBJECTIVE, (1 sentence), DATA (in tables), DATA ANALYSIS, (which among other things includes graphs, calculations, and answers to questions), and the CONCLUSION (small paragraph addressing the objective).
+Reports must be prepared with the help of various computer software such as Word or Excel.

 The final course grade is determined by first finding the average of each grade category (Exam, Lab, Final) rounded to the nearest integer, and then averaging these averages (according to their assigned percentage) also rounded to the nearest integer.
-The numerical value of the final course grade will correspond to a letter grade as follows:
+Assuming there is no issue with attendance, the numerical value of the final course grade will correspond to a letter grade as follows:

 A: 96-100 A-: 90- 95 B+ : 87-89 B: 83-86 B-: 80-82